r-crosswords/aotw/exolve-README.md

 /**
  * Constructor to create an Exolve puzzle.
  *
- * puzzleText contains the puzzle specs.
+ * puzzleSpec is a string that contains the puzzle specs in the Exolve plain
+ *     text format.
  * containerId is the optional HTML id of the container element in which you
  *     want to create this puzzle.
 If empty, the puzzle is created inside
  *     the element with id "exolve" if it exists (and its id is changed to